SPKAC

-SPKAC is an acronym that stands for Signed Public Key and Challenge, also known as Netscape SPKI.

-It is a format for sending a Certification Signing Request: it encodes a public key, that can be manipulated using OpenSSL.
+SPKAC (Signed Public Key and Challenge, also known as Netscape SPKI) is a format for sending a certificate signing request (CSR): it encodes a public key, that can be manipulated using OpenSSL.
 It is created using the little documented HTML keygen element inside a number of Netscape compatible browsers.

 Standardisation

 There exists an ongoing effort to standardise SPKAC through an Internet Draft in the Internet Engineering Task Force (IETF).
-The purpose of this work has been to formally define what has existed prior as a de facto standard, and to address security deficiencies, particular with respect to historic insecure use of MD5 that has since been declared unsafe for use with digital signatures as per RFC 6151.
+The purpose of this work has been to formally define what has existed prior as a de facto standard, and to address security deficiencies, particular with respect to historic insecure use of MD5 that has since been declared unsafe for use with digital signatures.